glitchersx/cyra/README.md

     ```
     Replace the placeholder values with your actual credentials.

-## Running the System
+## Running the System (Decoupled)

+**Important:** Run commands from the project root directory.

-1.  **Run the Mood Tracker (Optional, for historical analysis):**
+1.  **Start the Watcher/Processor:**
     Open a terminal and run:
     ```bash
-    python mood_tracker.py
+    python watcher_processor.py
     ```
-    Keep this running.
-Access the data at `http://localhost:5000/mood-trends`.
+    Keep this script running in the background.
+It will automatically process conversations after they end.

-2.  **Run the Main Conversation Agent:**
+2.  **Start the Mood Tracker (Optional):**
     Open another terminal and run:
     ```bash
-    python agent.py
+    python src/mood_tracker.py
     ```
-    Start speaking.
-Press `Ctrl+C` to end the session and trigger the post-conversation analysis and upload workflow.
+    Keep this running to access historical mood data via `http://localhost:5000/mood-trends`.

+3.  **Run the Live Conversation Demo:**
+    Open a *third* terminal and run:
+    ```bash
+    python demo_full_loop.py
+    ```
+    Have the conversation.
+Press `Ctrl+C` to end.
+The post-processing will be handled automatically by the watcher script running in the first terminal.
+    *(Alternatively, run `python src/agent.py` for the less verbose version).*